 Today, Jingdezhen Masters working with traditional recipes and methods have revived the art form.
-Since the technique is evolving, the modern Ru kiln pieces can be made in a way that closely mirrors the techniques of the Ru kiln from the Song Dynasty.
-According to archaeological discoveries, the Ru kiln of the Song Dynasty was located in a village called Qing Liang temple ( 清凉寺).
-It was in this little temple, that the craftsmen created the magical recipe for this amazing pottery- Ru Kiln.
+Since the technique is evolving, modern ruyao pieces can be made in a way that closely mirrors the techniques of Ruyao from the Song Dynasty.
+According to archaeological evidence, the Ruyao of the Song Dynasty originated in Qing Liang temple ( 清凉寺).
+It was in this little temple, that the craftsmen created the magical recipe for this amazing pottery- Ruyao.